ric2b/Vivaldi-browser/chromium/content/test/data/accessibility/readme.md

 Example: `@EXECUTE-AND-WAIT-FOR: foo()`

 Or, you may need to write an event test that keeps dumping events until a specific event line.
-In this case, use `@RUN-UNTIL-EVENT` with a substring that should occur in the event log, e.g., `@RUN-UNTIL-EVENT:IA2_EVENT_TEXT_CARET_MOVED`.
-Note that `@RUN-UNTIL-EVENT` is only used in dump events tests, and not used in dump tree tests.
+In this case, use `@WIN-RUN-UNTIL-EVENT` (or similar for other platforms) with a substring that should occur in the event log, e.g., `@WIN-RUN-UNTIL-EVENT:IA2_EVENT_TEXT_CARET_MOVED`.
+Note that `@*-RUN-UNTIL-EVENT` is only used in dump events tests, and not used in dump tree tests.

-If you add multiple `@RUN-UNTIL-EVENT` directives, the test will finish once any of them are satisfied.
+If you add multiple `@*-RUN-UNTIL-EVENT` directives, the test will finish once any of them are satisfied.
 Note that any other events that come along with the last event will also be logged.

 To skip dumping a particular element, make its accessible name equal to `@NO_DUMP`, for example `<div aria-label="@NO_DUMP"></div>`.